Cubbington: New Cubbington

 New Cubbington is a part of the village.
 It links the old village of Cubbington with Lillington, a suburb of Leamington Spa.
 The first buildings in the area were along the main village road, the Rugby Road.
 Most of the area was developed as a planned housing estate after the Second World War.
 Plans were drawn up in 1946 and a mixture of medium to large semi-detached houses, detached houses and bungalows were built in the 1950s.
 The land was originally owned by Baron Leigh, then owner of Stoneleigh Abbey, and many of the roads are named after towns in Scotland such as Dunblane Drive and Stirling Avenue.

 The Rugby Tavern public house existed long before the houses and was originally some 100 m east of where it now stands.
-It was opened for the first time where it now stands by Arthur Savage and his family on King George's Silver Jubilee in 1935.
+It was opened for the first time where it now stands by Arthur Savage and his family on King George V's Silver Jubilee in 1935.
 They ran the pub for many years all living above the premises.
 His granddaughter Micheline Julie Warnier born there in 1944, her mother Betty Savage worked behind the bar and was married to Gilbert Victor Julian Warnier; the family left for another public house around 1961.
 It was renovated in the early 2000s after being gutted by a fire.

 As a planned estate, it contains a variety of local shops including two hairdressers, a bicycle shop, two off-licences, a pet shop, traditional and ethnic takeaways, and a grocery.
 A post office that existed for many years in Kelvin Road was closed in January 2004.
 There is one open space for children's recreation that has swings and two football goals.
 Telford Infant and Junior Schools are the nearest schools to the area.
 The 67A bus linking old Cubbington with Leamington Spa runs through New Cubbington which then follows through to Hatton Park, and the 67 bus to Leamington runs close by Telford School.